-For many patients diagnosed with spondylolisthesis — the slippage of one vertebra over top of the lower vertebra — physical therapy can be an effective method of treatment.
+For many patients diagnosed with spondylolisthesis, which is the slippage of one vertebra over the top of the one below, physical therapy can be an effective method of treatment.

-If you have been diagnosed with spondylolisthesis and you are searching for treatment options, consult your physician or spine care specialist about physical therapy.
-Your doctor should be able to recommend a reputable physical therapist in your area who can help you find pain relief and restore your spine.
+If you have been diagnosed with spondylolisthesis and are searching for treatment options, talk to your doctor about physical therapy.
+He or she should be able to recommend a reputable physical therapist in your area who can help you find pain relief and restore your spine.

 Purpose of physical therapy for spondylolisthesis

 Since spondylolisthesis primarily affects the spine, the physical therapy routine will include exercises to strengthen abdominal and back muscles so that the spine is adequately supported.
-A therapist may also incorporate hot/cold therapies, deep tissue massage or electrical nerve stimulation to help reduce muscle tension and muscle spasms in the back and legs.
+A therapist may also incorporate use of hot and/or cold therapies, deep tissue massage or electrical nerve stimulation to help reduce muscle tension and muscle spasms in the back and legs.

 Physical therapy for spondylolisthesis also has another important area of focus: flexibility.
-Oftentimes, spondylolisthesis causes the hamstrings to tense up to the extent that walking becomes difficult or painful.
-A patient experiencing this condition will walk with shortened, rigid movements, which can be described as “waddling” motions.
-To address this, a physical therapist will encourage stretches that increase flexibility in the hamstrings and lower back, and can also teach proper lifting and walking techniques to further improve the condition.
+Often, this condition causes the hamstrings to tense up to the extent that walking becomes difficult or painful.
+To address this, a physical therapist will encourage stretches that increase flexibility in the hamstrings and lower back.
+He or she can also teach proper lifting and walking techniques to further enhance mobility and an active lifestyle.